Happy Valley, OR

 Fillings are used to restore areas of your tooth affected by decay.
-Dr. Weesner and Dr. Barewal use both amalgam (silver) and composite (tooth-colored) materials to "fill in" the surface of the tooth after all decay has been removed.
+At Fusion Dental Specialists, our doctors use both amalgam (silver) and composite (tooth-colored) materials to "fill in" the surface of the tooth after all decay has been removed.

 Reasons for Fillings